How do we decide what’s right or wrong?

 Research from many labs has provided support for this theory and has, more generally, expanded our understanding of the neural bases of moral judgment and decision-making.
 For an overview, see this review.
 Recent theoretical papers by Fiery Cushman and Molly Crockett link the competing responses observed in these dilemmas to the operations of “model free” and “model based” systems for behavioral control.
 This is an important development, connecting research in moral cognition to research on artificial intelligence as well as research on learning and decision-making in animals.

 What does all of this mean for normative questions about right and wrong?
-As I explain in this paper and in my book, our dual-process moral brains are very good at solving some kinds of moral problems and very bad at solving others.
-I do not believe that science can, by itself, tell us what’s right or wrong.
-But I believe that scientific self-knowledge can help us make progress on distinctively modern moral problems—ones that our brains were not designed to solve.
+As explained in this paper and in Moral Tribes, our dual-process moral brains are very good at solving some kinds of moral problems and very bad at solving others.
+We do not think that science can, by itself, tell us what’s right or wrong.
+However, we believe that scientific self-knowledge can help us make progress on distinctively modern moral problems—ones that our brains were not designed to solve.
 To make good moral decisions it helps to understand the tools that we bring to the job.